-Chef Jean-Georges Vongerichten’s first seafood restaurant has debuted at Pier 17, vanguard of the transformation of lower Manhattan.
-Located near the former site of the Fulton Fish Market, it’s a waterfront tribute to a neighborhood the renowned chef fell in love with while shopping for seafood in his early years.
+Chef Jean-Georges Vongerichten’s first seafood restaurant has debuted at Pier 17, vanguard of The Howard Hughes Corporation’s transformation of Manhattan’s South Street Seaport.
+Located near the former site of the Fulton Fish Market, The Fulton is a tribute to a neighborhood the renowned chef fell in love with while shopping for seafood in his early years.

 The sea is a mysterious part of the world that has captured the imagination of artists, writers, and chefs alike, and our branding for The Fulton is an homage to its romantic lyricism.
 That concept is underscored by the interior’s surreal subaquatic murals by En-Viu and the elegant nautical interiors by the acclaimed design firm Yabu Pushelberg.